 1. Lemons – super-rich in minerals and vitamins

-As we all know, lemons have a really high Vitamin C content, making them a great home remedy for oily skin.
+As we all know, lemons have a high Vitamin C content, making them a great home remedy for oily skin.
 Lemons boast a variety of vitamins and antioxidants, which can help limit oil gland production.

 - Glass of water

 - Squeeze the juice of half a lemon in a glass of water and rub on your skin.
 The acidic content will dry it out.
 Leave on for 15 minutes, then wash off with water at room temperature.

 2. Fight skin-damaging bacteria with yogurt

 Yogurt is the best, most effective probiotic out there.
 For this remedy, you will need the plain, unsweetened kind.
 Yogurt with active cultures is an excellent remedy to dry skin.
 Active cultures counteract oil production by killing the bacteria thriving on skin oil.

 - Dip a cotton swab in the yogurt and cover your face with it.
 Leave on for fifteen minutes, twice daily, then wash off.
 You will begin to feel your skin start to dry out in a few days.
 You can supplement this treatment by eating plain, unsweetened yogurt as often as possible

 3. Aloe Vera – the top skin care plant

 You know that skincare is among aloe vera’s top medicinal properties.
 It also works against oily skin by stabilizing the body’s pH.